ngaridennis33/sniptech/Client/README.md

 # Acknowledgments
-The sniptech App uses the Nextjs and Flask web framework.
+The sniptech App is a server side app that uses the Nextjs  and Flask web framework.